 Why risk forfeiting your dive after paying good money?
 Perhaps, you suddenly forget how to set up your equipment.
 Or, what if you don’t remember what to do if you run out of air?
 Then, the dive leader says you are unable to join the dive because you haven’t been diving in the last 12 months.

 The Refresher Scuba Course is designed to refresh the inactive diver skills learnt during the Open Water course.
 Importantly, the Refresher course gives you the confidence of being a safe diver.
 Moreover, Refresher Scuba Course will allow you to master any particular skills you are having trouble with.

 Furthermore, we strongly suggest considering completing the Refresher Course at the pool if your last dive was between 5 to 10 years.
 Importantly, the pool session will cover more than the Open Water dives.
-Specifically, the course is designed to refresh skills and not too teach from scratch.
-As a result, any diver that has a log dive after 10 years will have to enrol in the Open Water Course.
+Specifically, the course is designed to refresh skills and not to teach from scratch.
+As a result, any diver that has a log dive after 10 years will have to enroll in the Open Water Course.